tony-defa/one-button-cover/README.md

 ## Credits

 - **Developer**: @tony-defa
-- **AI Assistant**: Developed with assistance from RooCode and Claude by Anthropic
+- **AI Assistant**: Developed with assistance from RooCode and Claude by Anthropic, MiniMax M2 by MiniMax
 - **Inspiration**: Born from the need to integrate simple garage door openers into Home Assistant

 ## License